 All claims for reimbursements of expenses must be supported by electronic copies of the original receipts, vouchers or equivalent evidence of the expense incurred, photocopies will not be accepted.

 Credit card and debit card vouchers or statements are not acceptable forms of support for expense claims.
 Therefore claimants are advised that they should always request a proper receipt or voucher.
 This is partly to avoid paying expenses where the credit card company or bank has refunded the original expense, but also because a proper receipt gives details of the goods/services purchased.

 Purchases on behalf of the University must always be made in accordance with the University’s purchasing policy, a copy of which can be found on the Purchasing Services website.

-Claims for reimbursement of train journeys, when not purchased from the University’s approved travel management company, must be supported by a valid receipt (or equivalent proof of payment) and not the train tickets.
+Claims for reimbursement of train journeys, when not purchased from the University’s approved travel management company, must be supported by an electronic copy of a valid receipt (or equivalent proof of payment) and not the train tickets.
 Claims without a valid receipt will be rejected and returned to the claimant.
 Note that credit card or debit card receipts are not acceptable.